 - 1 ½ tablespoons Italian seasoning

 - ½ teaspoon ground black pepper

 - 2 pounds boneless skinless chicken breast (see note)

 - In a small bowl or measuring cup, whisk together olive oil, balsamic vinegar, garlic powder, Italian seasoning, salt, and pepper.

 - Place chicken in a bowl or a zip-top bag and pour marinade over chicken.
 Make sure all parts of the chicken are coated with marinade.

-- Cook until internal temperature reads 165°F on an instant read thermometer.
-Note: This is my favorite thermometer!
+- Cook chicken (all methods) until internal temperature reads 165°F on an instant read thermometer.
+Do not overcook.

 - Makes enough marinade for 1 to 4 pounds of chicken.
 Choose any cut of chicken you like.

-- I like to use white balsamic vinegar so I don’t discolor the chicken, but traditional balsamic vinegar will work too.
+- I often like to use white balsamic vinegar which doesn’t discolor the chicken but traditional balsamic vinegar is fine, too.

 - Nutritional information is a very rough estimate, given that much of the marinade is thrown out.